 157. The State Old Age Pension is available to women at the age of 60 years and to men at the age of 61 years.
 (Until 2007, men only qualified for the Old Age Pension at age 65 but this gender discrimination has been gradually phased out.
 From April 2010, the ages will be equalised at age 60).
 The State Old Age Pension is subject to a means test which is based on the income and assets of the applicant and his/her spouse (if the applicant is married).
 Unlike the Child Support Grant, which is paid at a flat rate, the State Old Age Pension and disability grant have a sliding scale at the upper end of income eligibility where the amount of the grant is progressively reduced for each additional rand of income.
 At the time of writing the maximum amount of the grant was R1010 which is slightly more than double the per capita income of the African population.
-More than 80 percent of the recipients are women because they go into payment slightly earlier than men, are more likely to be eligible (as are less likely to have private employer-based pensions) and have a longer life expectancy.
+More than 80 percent of the elderly receive the pension.
+According to our estimates based on survey data, more than two-thirds of the recipients are women because they go into payment slightly earlier than men, are more likely to be eligible (as are less likely to have private employer-based pensions) and have a longer life expectancy.